BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestDeviceControllerDeviceControllerName.md

 `func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasPrivatePasswordEncrypted() bool`

 HasPrivatePasswordEncrypted returns a boolean if a field has been set.

+### GetDeviceManagedAs

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetDeviceManagedAs() string`

+GetDeviceManagedAs returns the DeviceManagedAs field if non-nil, zero value otherwise.

+### GetDeviceManagedAsOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetDeviceManagedAsOk() (*string, bool)`

+GetDeviceManagedAsOk returns a tuple with the DeviceManagedAs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceManagedAs

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetDeviceManagedAs(v string)`

+SetDeviceManagedAs sets DeviceManagedAs field to given value.

+### HasDeviceManagedAs

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasDeviceManagedAs() bool`

+HasDeviceManagedAs returns a boolean if a field has been set.

+### GetSwitch

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSwitch() string`

+GetSwitch returns the Switch field if non-nil, zero value otherwise.

+### GetSwitchOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSwitchOk() (*string, bool)`

+GetSwitchOk returns a tuple with the Switch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSwitch

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetSwitch(v string)`

+SetSwitch sets Switch field to given value.

+### HasSwitch

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasSwitch() bool`

+HasSwitch returns a boolean if a field has been set.

+### GetSwitchRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSwitchRefType() string`

+GetSwitchRefType returns the SwitchRefType field if non-nil, zero value otherwise.

+### GetSwitchRefTypeOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSwitchRefTypeOk() (*string, bool)`

+GetSwitchRefTypeOk returns a tuple with the SwitchRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSwitchRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetSwitchRefType(v string)`

+SetSwitchRefType sets SwitchRefType field to given value.

+### HasSwitchRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasSwitchRefType() bool`

+HasSwitchRefType returns a boolean if a field has been set.

+### GetConnectionService

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetConnectionService() string`

+GetConnectionService returns the ConnectionService field if non-nil, zero value otherwise.

+### GetConnectionServiceOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetConnectionServiceOk() (*string, bool)`

+GetConnectionServiceOk returns a tuple with the ConnectionService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectionService

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetConnectionService(v string)`

+SetConnectionService sets ConnectionService field to given value.

+### HasConnectionService

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasConnectionService() bool`

+HasConnectionService returns a boolean if a field has been set.

+### GetConnectionServiceRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetConnectionServiceRefType() string`

+GetConnectionServiceRefType returns the ConnectionServiceRefType field if non-nil, zero value otherwise.

+### GetConnectionServiceRefTypeOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetConnectionServiceRefTypeOk() (*string, bool)`

+GetConnectionServiceRefTypeOk returns a tuple with the ConnectionServiceRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectionServiceRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetConnectionServiceRefType(v string)`

+SetConnectionServiceRefType sets ConnectionServiceRefType field to given value.

+### HasConnectionServiceRefType

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasConnectionServiceRefType() bool`

+HasConnectionServiceRefType returns a boolean if a field has been set.

+### GetPort

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetPort() string`

+GetPort returns the Port field if non-nil, zero value otherwise.

+### GetPortOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetPortOk() (*string, bool)`

+GetPortOk returns a tuple with the Port field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPort

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetPort(v string)`

+SetPort sets Port field to given value.

+### HasPort

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasPort() bool`

+HasPort returns a boolean if a field has been set.

+### GetSfpMacAddressOrSn

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSfpMacAddressOrSn() string`

+GetSfpMacAddressOrSn returns the SfpMacAddressOrSn field if non-nil, zero value otherwise.

+### GetSfpMacAddressOrSnOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetSfpMacAddressOrSnOk() (*string, bool)`

+GetSfpMacAddressOrSnOk returns a tuple with the SfpMacAddressOrSn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSfpMacAddressOrSn

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetSfpMacAddressOrSn(v string)`

+SetSfpMacAddressOrSn sets SfpMacAddressOrSn field to given value.

+### HasSfpMacAddressOrSn

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasSfpMacAddressOrSn() bool`

+HasSfpMacAddressOrSn returns a boolean if a field has been set.

+### GetUsesTaggedPackets

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetUsesTaggedPackets() bool`

+GetUsesTaggedPackets returns the UsesTaggedPackets field if non-nil, zero value otherwise.

+### GetUsesTaggedPacketsOk

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) GetUsesTaggedPacketsOk() (*bool, bool)`

+GetUsesTaggedPacketsOk returns a tuple with the UsesTaggedPackets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsesTaggedPackets

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) SetUsesTaggedPackets(v bool)`

+SetUsesTaggedPackets sets UsesTaggedPackets field to given value.

+### HasUsesTaggedPackets

+`func (o *ConfigPutRequestDeviceControllerDeviceControllerName) HasUsesTaggedPackets() bool`

+HasUsesTaggedPackets returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)